Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Method

 \subsection{Proposed Method}

-Two problems emerge when constructing the iteration algorithm for a Q-matrix estimation.
+Two problems emerge when constructing the iteration algorithm for Q-matrix estimation.
 First, it is computationally expensive to compute the log marginal likelihood given all data points when evaluating the goodness of each updated value at every iteration.
 Second, the log marginal likelihood $\log p(\mathbf{X}\vert \mathbf{Q})$ itself is intractable.
-The proposed algorithm resolves the first problem through stochastic approximation to $\log p(\mathbf{X}\vert \mathbf{Q})$, which alleviates the intensive computation of the log marginal likelihood.
+The proposed algorithm resolves the first problem through approximating $\log p(\mathbf{X}\vert \mathbf{Q})$ with mini-batch samples, which alleviates the intensive computation of the log marginal likelihood.
 For the second problem, we replace the log marginal likelihood with its variational lower bound (ELBO) as a proxy.
 These two approximation techniques enable a scalable estimation algorithm for a Q-matrix.
 We first present the concept of stochastic optimization in Section 2.3.1, and then explain the idea of variational Bayes and the variational approximation to the log marginal likelihood in Section 2.3.2.
-Then, the recursive update rule is presented in Section 2.3.3.
+In Section 2.3.3, we elaborate on the recursive update rule for a Q-matrix using posterior probabilities of possible Q-matrices based on those of possible $q$-vectors for items.
 The entire picture of the proposed algorithm is presented later as pseudocode.